dsxack/dsxack/README.md

 I'm developer and security researcher.

-- Working as developer from 2009.
+- Working as developer from 2009 (about 13 years).
-- I'm currently working as Golang and ReactJS developer at [omp.ru](https://www.omp.ru).
 - I'm currently learning penetration testing.

 Worked with programming languages: